Skip to content

 Langbaan

 Count yourself lucky if you manage to snag an elusive seat at one of Langbaan’s eight weekly dinners.
-Settled covertly behind fellow Thai eatery PaaDee, this upscale gem offers inventive and traditional Thai delicacies.
+Settled covertly behind fellow Thai eatery Phuket Cafe, this upscale gem offers inventive and traditional Thai delicacies.
 With incredible local and seasonal ingredients, you’ll surely savor each and every bite of the beautiful (though pricey) tasting menu.
-(Fun fact: Langbaan was named one of the 25 most outstanding restaurants of 2015 by GQ.)
-For a more accessible taste of Chef Earl Ninsom’s cooking, try the Thai fried chicken and Malaysian curries and roti at Hat Yai.
+(Fun fact: Langbaan was awarded Outstanding Restaurant at the 2024 James Beard Awards.)
+For a more accessible taste of chef Earl Ninsom’s cooking, try the Thai fried chicken and Malaysian curries and roti at Hat Yai.

 Nong’s Khao Man Gai

 Nong’s Khao Man Gai was founded by a determined Bangkok immigrant with a mere $70 to her name.
-(Fun fact: The eponymous Nong went on to win on Food Network’s Chopped!)
-Beginning as a food cart, Nong later closed both carts to open brick and mortars in downtown and Southeast Portland.
+(Fun fact: The eponymous Nong went on to win Food Network’s “Chopped”!)
+Beginning as a food cart, Nong later closed both carts to open brick and mortars in Downtown and Southeast Portland.

 Originally, the eatery only served its namesake dish: a masterful plate of poached chicken, jasmine rice simmered in chicken stock and an aromatic sauce with a vinegar kick.
 The Portland staple has since expanded its menu slightly at its two restaurants.